Feeding the Birds | Living with the Rebbe | A Slice of Life | What's New

 What can we learn from the common sparrow or pigeon?
 We can learn to share good things and good news.

-When you find out about a great kosher restaurant (or simply that there is a kosher restaurant) in your area, pass the information around.
-Likewise, you can e-mail your friend with info on the latest kosher food outlet on the World Wide Web.
+When you find out about a quality kosher restaurant (or simply that there is a kosher restaurant!) in your area, pass the information around.
+Post on your facebook wall a fancy gourmet recipe that you just found out can be made with kosher substitutions.

-After you've finished reading an amazing Jewish book, lend it to someone else who will enjoy it.
+After you've finished reading a great Jewish book, lend it to someone else who will enjoy it.

-Share a Shabbat dinner, a Passover Seder, some cheesecake on Shavuot.
+Share a Shabbat dinner, Hamantashen on Purim, a Passover Seder, some cheesecake on Shavuot.

 Though "misery loves company" and "a trouble shared is halved," call people to whom you normally complain and tell them about good news as well - when a problem has been solved or things are going well.

-To help hasten the Redemption, spread a little goodness and kindness, as the Rebbe said, "Moshiach is ready to come, now.
+And remember to increase in acts of goodness and kindness to hasten the long-awaited era of peace, prosperity, health and knowledge - the Messianic Era.
+As the Rebbe said, "Moshiach is ready to come, now.
 Our part is to add in acts of goodness and kindness."